phhu/revive-functions/README.md

 */

 ```
-EXAMPLE 3: Use a curried structure with `reviveFunctionsInObjectCurried`.
+EXAMPLE 4: Use a curried structure with `reviveFunctionsInObjectCurried`.
 Useful for working with an array of objects (collection).
 Also change the function tag to use "fn::" convention (like AWS).

+Specifying stringifyFirst as true is superfluous,
+but might be useful in some cases, perhaps if the JSON like object
+might be a plain string.
 ```js
 import { reviveFunctionsInObjectCurried } from 'revive-functions'